nf-core/dualrnaseq/docs/parameters.md

 * If left unspecified, a default pattern is used: `"data/*{1,2}.fastq.gz"`
 * It is not possible to run a mixture of single-end and paired-end files in one run

 > Note: by default, the pipeline expects paired-end data.
 If you have single-end data, you need to specify `--single_end` on the command line when launched.
-For example: `--single_end --reads '*.fastq'`
+For example: `--single_end --input '*.fastq'`

 To learn more about best practices for raw fastq file naming, please check `Input sequence reads` section of the [usage.md](docs/usage.md).